jakemcc/jakemccrary.com/source/_posts/2017-08-27-my-current-leiningen-profiles-dot-clj.markdown

 I'm also taking advantage of some new features that [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh) provides.
 These settings enable the most reliable, fastest feedback possible while writing tests.
 My [recommended testing setup](/blog/2016/06/20/my-recommended-clojure-testing-setup/) article goes into more details.

 `lein-ancient` and `lein-pprint` have stuck around.
 I rarely use `lein-pprint` but it comes in handy when debugging project.clj problems. `lein-ancient` is great for helping you keep your project's dependencies up to date.
-I use a forked version that contains some changes I need to work with my companies private repository.
+I use a forked version that contains some changes I need to work with my company's private repository.

 And there you have it.
 My updated profiles.clj[^1].